DrSensor/entt/docs/md/poly.md

 In this case, although the interface of the `poly` object doesn't change, it won't construct any element or take care of destroying the referenced object.

+# What is next

+At the moment, the approach is sort of a mix between that proposed by `dyno` and that offered by `folly`.<br/>
+As I said, I fell in love with both of these libraries and tried to put together what I liked the most.

+Some extensions I plan to do in the future are:

+* Support for const references to unmanaged objects, always accessible through an opaque instance and such that a `poly<Drawable>` is enough for all cases.

+* Support for named functions, because `poly_call<0>` works but is definitely error-prone while `poly_call<"draw"_hs>` is really tempting.

+I'm sure other things will come to mind in the future, but in the meantime this little module is enough to elegantly solve some of the library problems due to heavy use of type erasure.